 One of the sayings that used to drive me bonkers in the workplace was, “that’s the way we’ve always done it.”
 When I hear someone say that, it feels like fingernails scratching down the chalkboard.
 It gives me shivers just type that.
 ICK.

 One way to avoid becoming one of those people is to conduct an annual review of how you do things.
 Do you have a set practice for intaking a new project?
-Do you have a standard process for scoping the needs of a training?
-Do you have a set practice for designing your training project?
+What about a standard process for scoping the needs of training?
+Or a set practice for designing your training project?
 If you answered no to any of these questions, you need to fix that but that isn’t the topic for today and you can check out my Instructional Design Lab for help with those things.

 Our work environments are dynamic and changing all of the time.
 Odds are that our processes need to be tweaked along with those changes.